 The House of the Gorgons was excavated shortly before, or during the first years of, the Second World War.
 There may be some information about the excavation in the Giornale degli Scavi, but I have not been able to check this.
 In the building are three mosaics of heads of Medusa, and it was therefore of interest for my studies of private religion in Ostia in the mid-1980's.
-I made a detailed catalogue of the visible remains in 1987, having some time to spare.
+I made a detailed catalogue of the visible remains in 1987.
 The building had until that time always been interpreted as an elite dwelling, a domus, which was in my view quite wrong.
 However, the only alternative I could come up with was, that it was a brothel.
 I was never quite satisfied with that interpretation.
 Therefore I placed the mosaics in the chapter "Unclassifiable evidence" in my study of private religion .
 My catalogue of the building had been gathering dust ever since.

 Before my work in Ostia the building as a whole had been studied by Becatti .
 Its mosaics were later studied in detail by Becatti, its paintings by Van Essen and Borda, its masonry by Heres .
 Afterwards rather different building phases were suggested by Tione , but her 1999 and 2004 publications are not detailed enough to accept her conclusions.

 The building is situated opposite the Porta Laurentina, at a distance of some 60 metres.
 It is at the junction of the Cardo Maximus and Semita dei Cippi, and as a result it has a trapezoidal shape.
 According to the general plan in Scavi di Ostia I there was a small square in front (to the south) of the building.
 No basalt blocks were found here, and it may have been paved with bipedales or travertine slabs.
 The square is the "bottom" of the triangle formed by the two roads flanking the building.
 According to the same plan basalt blocks were touching the east facade.
-There was therefore no sidewalk here, and there are no doors in the east wall.
+There was therefore no sidewalk here, and in the main building phase (Constantinian) there were no doors in the east wall.
 Along the west wall is a low sidewalk, the edge of which is indicated by a row of basalt blocks.
 The sidewalk widens towards the north.
 It is not known what constituted its surface.
 In the facade, in the south-west corner of the building, is a large, protruding travertine block.
-According to Van der Meer it may have been a boundary marker, not only of the insula, but also of one of Ostia's ancient regiones, that are mentioned in an inscription .
+According to Van der Meer it may have been a boundary marker, not only of the insula, but also of one of Ostia's ancient regiones, which are mentioned in an inscription .

-The second main building period has been dated by Heres to the years around 250 AD ( latericium).
+The second main building period has been dated by Heres to the years around 250 AD (opus latericium).
 It is likely that the masonry from this period in the central part of the building belongs to a courtyard with porticus, as was the case in the fourth century.
 Some masonry in the west wall of the building, narrowing doorways, may belong to the same period.
 Some entrances of the supposed courtyard were closed off or narrowed not long after the middle of the third century.

 The building as we see it today was for the most part constructed still later, according to Heres after Maxentius, during the reign of Constantine, c.
 307-325 AD (opus vittatum).
 There are a few minor later additions.
 The edifice had now almost completely been rebuilt, ground floor and upper floor(s) alike.
 The building that had emerged was accessible from the south and west only.